DeannaCarina/CI-MP-1/readme-files/TESTING.md

         The accessibility report from <a href="https://color.a11y.com/" target="_blank">A11y Color</a> Contrast Checker can be found <a href="../assets/images-readme/accessibility/contrast-index.png" target="_blank"><strong>HERE</strong></a>
     </li>
 </ul>
+This page was run through both accessibility validation programs and found to have no problems*.

 ##### islands.html
 <ul>